 An appreciation of film is all it takes to join this group.
 The 2025-26 season is our 27th year of celebrating the medium!

 We talk about character transformation, cinematic values, etc, plus our perspectives on the faith and ethical issues raised by the films.
 Our discussions are rich with multiple views and observations, as well as lots of laughs and caring, all enriching our relationships.
 We close with prayers of the people.
+New members are always welcome!

 Here is our 2025-26 schedule, chosen through our election process in the spring.